specklesystems/speckle-docs-OLD/user/interop-gh-revit.md

 # Grasshopper ➡ Revit

 You can stream _Grasshopper_ native geometry to Revit using Speckle!
-In this tutorial, we will send different types of geometry and built elements to Revit to understand how Speckle converts them into native Revit geometries.
+In this guide, we will send different types of geometry and built elements to Revit to understand how Speckle converts them into native Revit geometries.
 We will also create some `BuiltElements` using the `SchemaBuilder` node, which allows for the generation of native Revit elements such as walls, floors, topography, etc...

 ## Getting started